brwnj/covviz/README.md

 Full nextflow installation instructions are available at: https://www.nextflow.io/

+There is no need to download the covviz code prior to execution or any software dependencies when using a container service like Docker or Singularity.

+### Docker/Singularity

 To simplify prerequisite software installations and software version tracking, we strongly recommend running `covviz` using Docker or Singularity.
 Docker